 The second difference from traditional hosting is virtualisation.
 This is a piece of software that virtualises all the hardware.
 Virtualisation lets the IAAS vendor utilise their computing resources to as high as 90 %, compared to an individual company having their own servers idle most of the time.

-The second layer of Cloud is the platform – the PAAS (Platform as a service).
+The second layer of the Cloud is the platform – the PAAS (Platform as a service).
 The platform layer provides resources to actually build applications.
-In combination with IAAS, PAAS provides the ability to develop, test, run and host applications.
+In combination with IAAS, PAAS provides the ability to develop, test, run, and host applications.